 Which Big Data solution to select?

-Before you implement tools, write a single line or code or data query, you can opt to prototype, test, and model the solutions.
+Before you implement tools, write a single line of code or data query, you can opt to prototype, test, and model the solutions.
 Once you have successfully proven that it works, you can start with the specification and planning of the technical implementation.
-This not only saves time and money, but also helps in delivering better results.
+This not only saves time and money but also helps in delivering better results.

 — OctalInfoSolutionSG (@octalsg) July 14, 2017